Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 # Updating Anki

-It is highly recommended that you are using the latest [Anki version](faq.md#how-do-i-see-the-version-of-anki) (or as close as you can get to the latest Anki version).
+It is highly recommended that you are using the latest (stable) [Anki version](faq.md#how-do-i-see-the-version-of-anki) (or as close as you can get to the latest Anki version).
 This includes using the Qt6 version instead of Qt5 if possible.